ldbc/ldbc_snb_bi/README.md

 * [`neo4j`](neo4j/): an implementation using the [Neo4j graph database management system](https://dbdb.io/db/neo4j) with queries expressed in the [Cypher language](https://neo4j.com/developer/cypher/)
 * [`umbra`](umbra/): an implementation using the [Umbra JIT-compiled columnar relational database management system](https://dbdb.io/db/umbra) with expressed in SQL queries written in the PostgreSQL dialect
 * [`tigergraph`](tigergraph/): an implementation using the [TigerGraph graph database management system](https://dbdb.io/db/tigergraph) with queries expressed in the [GSQL language](https://www.tigergraph.com/gsql/)
+* [`avantgraph`](avantgraph/): an implementation using [AvantGraph](https://github.com/AvantGraph/avantgraph), a modern graph database system with **Meta Property Graph (MPG)** support.
+This implementation extends the original LDBC SNB BI dataset with reification data structures to enable MPG-specific benchmarking and serves as a starting benchmark for the emerging MPG data model.

 All implementations use Docker containers for ease of setup and execution.
 However, the setups can be adjusted to use a non-containerized DBMS.

+### Meta Property Graph (MPG) Implementation

+The [`avantgraph`](avantgraph/) implementation is unique in that it serves **scientific research purposes** for the emerging Meta Property Graph data model.
+Unlike traditional property graph implementations, this version:

+- **Extends the original dataset** with automatically generated sub structures
+- **Provides a starting benchmark** for evaluating MPG compatible database systems

+This implementation is particularly valuable for researchers studying the performance and expressiveness differences between MPG and traditional property graph systems.
+The reified data structures allow for more sophisticated relationship modeling and querying patterns that showcase the potential of the MPG data model.

 ## Reproducing SNB BI experiments